iRon7/ConvertFrom-SourceTable/README.md

 	rules:
 		Data that is left aligned will be parsed to the generic column type which is a string by default.

 		The generic column type can be set by prefixing the column name with a standard (PowerShell) cast operator (a data type enclosed in square brackets, e.g.: "[Int]ID")

-		Data that is right aligned will be interpreted (using Invoke-Expression).
+		Data that is right aligned will be interpreted.

 	Definitions:
-		The width of a source table column is outlined by header width, the ruler width and the width of the process data.
-The process data for single rows supplied through the pipeline (in comparison to a multi line string) is limited from the first row up and till the current row.
+		The width of a source table column is outlined by the header width, the ruler width and the width of the data.

-		A right aligned field is outlined by its containing data which has at least one leading white space character and no following white space characters or at least one leading white space character and placed in a right aligned column.

-		A right aligned column is outlined by the header description which has at least one leading white space character and no following white space characters

-		Note that the vertical header ruler of a source table is especially useful for defining the boundaries of a column and how its data is aligned and processed.

-	Parameters
-		No is parameters is required.
+		Data alingment is defined by the first and last character or space in field of the outlined column.

+		Column alingment (which is used for a default field alingment) is defined by the first and last character or space of the header and the ruler of the outlined column.

+	.PARAMETER InputObject
+		Specifies the source table strings to be converted to objects.
+		Enter a variable that contains the source table strings or type a command or expression that gets the source table strings.
+		You can also pipe the source table strings to ConvertFrom-SourceTable.

+		Note that piped table data strings are intermediately processed and released for the next cmdlet.
+In this mode, there is a higher possibility that floating data can't be determined to be part of a specific column (as there is no overview of the table data that follows).
+To resolve this use the -Ruler parameter.

+	.PARAMETER Ruler
+		A string that helps to define character columns in occasions where the table column margins are indefinable.

 	.PARAMETER HorizontalRuler
 		Defines the horizontal ruler character.
 The default is a hyphen ("-").